 Please be advised the AAA is not responsible for either these websites or the information they provide but merely supplies the information as a service to the anthropological community.

 This link from the Occupational Outlook Handbook (U.S. Bureau of Labor Statistics) offers a useful breakdown of the fields in which anthropologists are often employed, as well as the skill sets required for each career.
-The Listening Resource offers a collection of free downloads on qualitative methods guides, including how to conduct focus groups, coding qualitative data, and information rich sampling.

 |Designing a Research Question||